questdb/questdb.io/docs/guide/integrations/go.md

 sidebar_label: Go
 ---

-Currently we support queries without parameters when connecting via the Go client.
+This example uses the `lib/pg` library to connect to QuestDB.
+Currently, we support queries without parameters when connecting via the Go client.
 We are working on supporting parameterized queries.

+## Install lib/pg package
+`go get -u github.com/lib/pq`

+## Create file `questdb.go`

 ```go